3rd Conference of the DHST Commission on Science, Technology and Diplomacy

 ** Snacks and drinks are available 9am-4pm

-*** Suggested session formats: 15 mins presentation per paper followed by 30 mins general Q&A and discussion)
+*** session formats: 15 mins presentation per paper followed by 30 mins general Q&A and discussion)